dtmddx/LearningDeepLearning/DeepLearning.md

 > model.add(tf.keras.layers.Dense(128, activation=tf.nn.relu))

-This layer hase 128 units.
+This layer has 128 units.
 The activation function is relu, short for rectified linear.
 Currently, relu is the activation function you should just default to.
 There are many more to test for sure, but, if you don't know what tu use, use relu to start.

 Let's add another identical layer for good measure.
 > model.add(tf.keras.layer.Dense(128, activation=tf.nn.relu))